jnbt/countdown/README.md

 countdown
 =========

-Add a visible countdown to your views.
-Which counts down by supplied steps via JavaScript.
+Adds a visible countdown to your views, which counts down by supplied steps via JavaScript.

 ## Installation